Prepare the job interviewing process

 10. Share place & time

 Make sure the candidate knows when and where the job interview will take place and what they can expect from the job interview.
 Explain the process and cover how many interview stages there will be, right from the get-go.
 Giving candidates all the information they need ahead of the interview will help put them at ease, allowing them to be their best on the day of the job interview.
+If you need to cancel the interview, be sure to do so well in advance.

 Here’s what information we suggest sharing with candidates before their interview: